-For a list of ports for common applications, please visit http://support.dlink.com/fag/view.asp?prod_id=1191.
+For a list of ports for common applications, please visit http://support.dlink.com/faq/view.asp?prod\id=1191.

 This will allow you to open a single port.
-If you would like to open a range of ports, refer to page 33.
+If you would like to open a range of ports, refer to page 35.

-Name: Enter a name for the rule or select an application from the drop-down menu.
-Select an application and click << to populate the fields.

-IP Address: Enter the IP address of the computer on your local network that you want to allow the incoming service to.
+- Name: Enter a name for the rule or select an application from the drop-down menu.
+Select an application and click << to populate the fields. - IP Address: Enter the IP address of the computer on your local network that you want to allow the incoming service to.
 If your computer is receiving an IP address automatically from the router (DHCP), you computer will be listed in the "Computer Name" drop-down menu.
-Select your computer and click <<.

-Private Port/ Enter the port that you want to open next to Private Public Port: Port and Public Port.
+Select your computer and click <<. - Protocol Type: Select TCP, UDP, or Both from the drop-down menu. - Private Port/ Enter the port that you want to open next to Private Public Port: Port and Public Port.
 The private and public ports are usually the same.
-The public port is the port seen from the Internet side, and the private port is the port being used by the application on the computer within your local network.
+The public port is the port seen from the Internet side, and the private port is the port being used by the application on the computer within your local network. - Schedule: The schedule of time when the Virtual Server Rule will be enabled.
+The schedule may be set to Always, which will allow the particular service to always be enabled.
+You can create your own times in the Tools > Schedules section. - Inbound Filter: Select Allow All (most common) or a created Inbound filter.

-Protocol Type: Select TCP, UDP, or ANY from the drop-down menu.

-Inbound Filter: Select Allow All (most common) or a created Inbound filter.
 You may create your own inbound filters in the Advanced > Inbound Filter page.

+Application Rules

+Some applications require multiple connections, such as Internet gaming, video conferencing, Internet telephony and others.
+These applications have difficulties working through NAT (Network Address Translation).
+Special Applications makes some of these applications work with the DGL-4500.
+If you need to run applications that require multiple connections, specify the port normally associated with an application in the "Trigger Port" field, select the protocol type as TCP or UDP, then enter the firewall (public) ports associated with the trigger port to open them for inbound traffic.

+The DGL-4500 provides some predefined applications in the table on the bottom of the web page.
+Select the application you want to use and enable it.

+- Name: Enter a name for the rule.
+You may select a pre-defined application from the drop-down menu and click <<. - Trigger: This is the port used to trigger the application.
+It can be either a single port or a range of ports. - Traffic Type: Select the protocol of the trigger port (TCP, UDP, or Both). - Firewall: This is the port number on the Internet side that will be used to access the application.
+You may define a single port or a range of ports.
+You can use a comma to add multiple ports or port ranges. - Traffic Type: Select the protocol of the firewall port (TCP, UDP, or Both).

-Schedule: The schedule of time when the Virtual Server Rule will be enabled.
+Schedule: The schedule of time when the Application Rule will be enabled.
 The schedule may be set to Always, which will allow the particular service to always be enabled.
 You can create your own times in the Tools > Schedules section.